bcmi-labs/Esp-Link/README.md

 - Steady on with very short off every 3 seconds: connected to the configured network with an IP address (esp-link shuts down its AP after 60 seconds)

-The yellow "ser" LED will blink briefly every time serial data is sent or received by the esp-link.

 Wifi configuration details
 --------------------------
-After you have serially flashed the module it will create a wifi access point (AP) with an SSID of the form `ESP_012ABC` where 012ABC is a piece of the module's MAC address.
+After you have serially flashed the module it will create a wifi access point (AP) with an SSID of the form `Arduino-<boardname>-<last6MACaddress>` where <last6MACaddress> is a piece of the module's MAC address.
-Using a laptop, phone, or tablet connect to this SSID and then open a browser pointed at http://192.168.4.1/, you should then see the esp-link web site.
+Using a laptop, phone, or tablet connect to this SSID and then open a browser pointed at http://192.168.240.1/, you should then see the esp-link web site.

 Now configure the wifi.
 The desired configuration is for the esp-link to be a station on your local wifi network so you can communicate with it from all your computers.